 Check the baby's position.
 Is the baby coming out head-first or bottom-first (breech)?
 How far has the baby moved

 Gently push on the baby's head with

 one finger.
 If the head can be pushed back, the baby is still floating.
 If the head can't be pushed back and is low in the pelvis, it is engaged in the birth canal.

 Check to see which way the baby is

 facing in the birth canal.
 Is the baby face-up toward your navel?
 Or is the baby facing down toward your backbone?
 This check can

 only be done after your water (amniotic sac) breaks (ruptures).
 A baby

-facing toward the mother's navel sometimes has a slower, more difficult time
+facing up toward the mother's navel sometimes has a slower, harder time

 moving down the birth canal.